 The founding families of Heritage Academy gathered in September of 1999 to discuss the need for a Christian school focused on “Parent Based Education”.
 Heritage Academy began classes in the fall of 2002 serving twelve families and twenty-two students.
 As a charter member of NAUMS, Heritage Academy received certification in 2005.
 From its inception, Heritage Academy has focused on offering education which partners with parents and prepares college worthy witnesses for Christ.
-Today, Heritage Academy, a non-denominational Christian school, rents space from Calvary Baptist Church (606 Ridgeway Avenue) in Columbia.
+Today, Heritage Academy, a non-denominational Christian school, rents space from Higher Ground Church (2900 Barberry Avenue) in Columbia.

 The Mission of Heritage Academy, a University-Model® School, is to partner with Christian parents to prepare college-worthy character witnesses for Jesus Christ.

 84 total students.
 63 in the secondary division and 21 in the elementary.
 An academic primary program was launched in fall 2018.
 Primary enrichment was launched in fall 2019.

-Twenty-two total faculty.
-Five faculty teach in the elementary division and seventeen teach in the secondary division.
+Twenty-four total faculty.
+Seven faculty teach in the primary and elementary divisions and and roughly seventeen teach in the secondary division.
 The faculty includes two doctoral degrees, 13 master degrees, and a combined total of over 70 years teaching experience at Heritage Academy.